 How Much Data Does Watching Twitch Use?

-If you are on an older data plan or using Mobile Hotspot to watch Twitch, here is how much data you will be using:
+If you are on an older data plan or using Mobile Hotspot to watch Twitch, here is your possible data consumption when watching Twitch streams:

 |Resolution||Data Per Hour||Time to 1 GB||Time to 5BG|